 Happy spring!
 It must be time for CROC’s annual FREE orienteering event at Mt.
 Tabor Park in southeast Portland.
 We have an event here every year, and it is one of our most popular venues.
 Mt.
 Tabor offers hills, water bodies, great urban views and the popular volcano site.
 Courses will provide fun and challenge for all levels, beginner through advanced.

-Note that CROC also has a permanent orienteering course at Mt.
+Note that CROC also has two permanent orienteering courses at Mt.
 Tabor, if you would like to try this terrain on your own at any time.
-(Of course, the maps are different for this event).
-See the CROC website under "Getting Better" for more details on this permanent course.
+(Of course, the permanent course control points are different).
+See the CROC website under "Training" for more details on these permanent courses.